AdaemmerP/lpirfs/README.md

 I greatly benefit from the profound *R*, *Rcpp* and *GitHub* knowledge of Philipp [Wittenberg](https://github.com/wittenberg) and Detlef (overflow) [Steuer](https://github.com/dsteuer).
-Last but not least, I am grateful to Philipp Dybowski for his rigorous comments and without whom I would have never started this project.
+Last but not least, I am grateful to Philipp Dybowski for his comments and without whom I would have never started this project.

 All remaining errors are obviously mine.

 ## Development

-I am currently working on a function to conduct panel-lp estimation.
+I am currently working on a function for panel-lp estimation.

 ### Author